 ALDinHE 2011 was a relatively small professional conference with some 120 colleagues from across a diverse range of UK Higher Education institutions.
 The theme was “Engaging Students – Engaging Learning” although, with some noticeable exceptions, much of the conference was concerned primarily with the challenges we face as educational (or academic) developers.

-There was a lot of discussion about ‘teaching’ to engage students but too little emphasis for me on the designing in to the learning the engagement we say we expect.
-Still it was a useful and interesting opportunity to get reacquainted with some former colleagues form the Open University and for the University of Hull.
+There was a lot of discussion about ‘teaching’ to engage students but too little emphasis for me on the designing in the learning the engagement we say we expect.
+Still, it was a useful and interesting opportunity to get reacquainted with some former colleagues from the Open University and from the University of Hull.